Dozens Of Cars Torched By Masked Youths In Western Sweden, Authorities Say

 "Sweden goes to the polls on [Sept.
 9] with violent crime high on the political agenda, after a spate of shootings and grenade attacks, largely in deprived areas with large concentrations of immigrants," the Guardian notes.

 Car torching is often a feature of larger riots, as Stockholm witnessed in 2013.
-But that's not what happened in Gothenberg.
+But that's not what happened in Gothenburg.
 Despite the widespread property damage, there have been no reports of injuries, the BBC says.

 This is not the first time Sweden has faced a spate of stand-alone, seemingly coordinated car fires.